|Our camp community|

 Children have their uses.
 They did the dishes and mostly teamwork made it happen.
 Once a plastic plate got broken and another time someone came back from the sinks in tears but it was worth it.

 Campervan life is fun.
 Really.
 Even a few drops of rain didn’t dampen our spirits.
-For more than a couple of days a bit of organisation would help, but it’s great fun.
+For more than a couple of days a bit of organization would help, but it’s great fun.

 Thanks very much to Rockinvans for lending us our transport/accommodation.
 We had a ball.